jhsu802701/howto_rails_profile_pic/README.md

 ## Prerequisites
 * Docker should be installed.
 This is covered in the [Docker Tutorial](https://github.com/rubyonracetracks/tutorial-docker-stretch).
-* You should have one of my rbenv-general Docker images installed.
+* You should have one of my rails-general Docker images installed.
 This is covered in the [Docker Tutorial](https://github.com/rubyonracetracks/tutorial-docker-stretch).
 * You should be familiar with the process of creating a new Rails app.
 This is covered in the [GenericApp Tutorial](https://github.com/rubyonracetracks/tutorials-rails-short/blob/master/generic_app.md).

 ## What's the point?